Event Insurance Tips for Venues

 4. Policy Automation

 Many insurers now allow venues to preload their requirements at no cost.
 In return, the venue gets a unique link that will automatically apply the required limits and additional insureds to the policy.
-It will also email the venue each time a policy is purchased, and as mentioned above, the insurer will also email the venue if the policy is cancelled so the venue can act appropriately.
+It will also email the venue each time a policy is purchased and, as mentioned above, the insurer will also email the venue if the policy is cancelled so the venue can act appropriately.

 Overall, the policy automation feature can save a venue manager anywhere from 3 to 8 hours a week in follow ups and admin work.